Tonyhrule/appinventor-sources/appinventor/docs/markdown/reference/components/experimental.md

 : Edit the imageSource using the given description.
 The editable area of the image should be indicated by the maskSource.
 The sources can be a Canvas, an Image, or a string representing the path to a file.

+## TeachableLLM  {#TeachableLLM}

+The TeachableLLM component is a non-visible component for chatting with a local AI chatbot.
+This version uses WebLLM to run the ChatBot locally.
+It also has support for RAG using MeMemo and a supplementary website.

+### Properties  {#TeachableLLM-Properties}

+{:.properties}

+{:id="TeachableLLM.ChatBotComponent" .component .wo} *ChatBotComponent* : Sets the chat bot component to use.

+{:id="TeachableLLM.DatabaseFile" .text .wo .do} *DatabaseFile* : Specifies the path of the database file.

+### Events  {#TeachableLLM-Events}

+{:.events}

+{:id="TeachableLLM.FetchedDocuments"} FetchedDocuments(*documents*{:.text})
+: Fires when the Teachable LLM fetches documents to use.

+### Methods  {#TeachableLLM-Methods}

+{:.methods}

+{:id="TeachableLLM.ConverseWithContext" class="method"} <i/> ConverseWithContext(*message*{:.text},*topK*{:.number},*contextPrompt*{:.text})
+: Sends a message to the TeachableLLM and fetches relevant context for the message.
+This includes all previous messages in the chat.
+A topK of 5 means the top 5 results will be returned.
+The context prompt is used to determine how retrieved context will be used.